 - The Groege Eastman Collections Online

 Explore the George Eastman Museum’s collections online.
 More than a quarter of a million objects from the photography, technology and George Eastman Legacy collections are now searchable, and more of the museum’s vast holdings will be added on an ongoing basis.

 - Color Our Collections

-From February 6-10, 2017, libraries, archives, and other cultural institutions around the world are sharing free coloring sheets and books based on materials in their collections.
+From Feb.
+6-10, 2017, libraries, archives and other cultural institutions around the world are sharing free coloring sheets and books based on materials in their collections.
 Users are invited to download and print the coloring sheets and share their filled-in images, using the hashtag #ColorOurCollections.

 - The Joseph A. Labadie Collection

-Contains posters which have been acquired over the past 100 years.
-This database consists of images of those posters covering social protest movements such as Anarchism, Civil Liberties, Colonialism, Communism, Ecology, Labor, Pacifism, Sexual Freedom, Socialism, Women, and Youth/Student Protest.
+Contains posters that have been acquired over the past 100 years.
+This database consists of images of those posters covering social protest movements such as Anarchism, Civil Liberties, Colonialism, Communism, ecology, labor, Pacifism, sexual freedom, Socialism, women and youth/student protest.
 Some are from the first half of the 20th century, but the majority are from the 1960s and later.
 Many are undated.
 All originals are held in the Joseph A. Labadie Collection.

 - Open Corporates